LassoSoft/LassoGuide/lasso_guide_source/databases/database-interaction.rst

 documented in the :ref:`filemaker-data-sources` chapter.

-The ``-show`` action parameter functions like the ``-search`` parameter except that no name/value pair parameters, sort parameters, results parameters, or operator parameters are required.
+The ``-show`` action parameter functions like the ``-search`` parameter except that no name/value pair parameters, sort parameters, result parameters, or operator parameters are required.
 The only other parameters required for a ``-show`` action are the ``-database`` and ``-table`` parameters.
 It is also recommended that you specify the ``-keyField`` parameter.